Why Your RV Needs A Wireless Digital Weather Station

 Something that can be useful for most people is the smart alerts you can set, which delivers to you in both texts and emails.

-- Beats every other product in the amount of features
+- Beats every other product in the number of features

 - Alexa support